jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

       b) Please note that the data in source is of CSV format and needs to be converted to JSON when loaded into Cosmos DB container

-7. **Your Source Data is Ready now:** Now that you have covid data in both Azure SQL (structured) and in Cosmos db (semi structured), these will act as 2 sources of data in this challenge.
+7. **Your Source Data is now Ready:** Now that you have covid data in both Azure SQL (structured) and in Cosmos db (semi structured), these will act as 2 sources of data in this challenge.

 ## Success Criteria